sokorototo/worleyjs/README.md

 - Bug reports and fixes.
 - All code is fully  accessible and is FREE for all use.
 - Created a demo Web App, located in extras/web-worker
-- This is my first github project, leave a star or something,, tell me what I have done wrong and what I have done right.
+- This is my first GitHub project, leave a star or something, tell me what I could have done wrong and what I maydone right.